curusarn/ctu-fit-bi-pa2/README.md

 # Backup program
-My old (2015) semestral project from BI-PA2 course at FIT CTU
+My old (2015) semestral project from "Programming and Algorithmization 2" (BI-PA2) course at FIT CTU